On the Universal Approximation Property of Deep Fully Convolutional Neural Networks: Sufficiency Results

-We claim that this quantity is zero.
+We claim that this quantity can achieve zero.
 Suppose not, then we can find a pair $(\bm I, \bm I')$ such that but is minimal among all the choices that make this value positive.
-One can verify the following result, that there must be no other indices $\bm k$ such that
+One can verify that there must be no other indices $\bm k$ such that

 since in this case either $\bm I \prec \bm k$ or $\bm k \prec \bm I'$ should be satisfied, which contradicts with the choice of $\bm I$ and $\bm I'$.
 Therefore, there exists a continuous function $v$ such that